-(c) The possession of halibut known to have been taken by a vessel without a valid halibut license is prohibited.
+(c) The possession of halibut known to have been taken in contravention of these regulations is prohibited.

-Section 9.
+Section 10.
 Fishing Gear

-(a) Halibut are permitted to be taken only with hook and line gear.
+(a) Halibut are to be taken only with hook and line gear.
 The retention or possession of halibut taken with any other gear, such as nets or pots, is prohibited.